Community Development Projects

 Just looking at the past year, Andaman Discoveries has accomplished many great things with the help of guests, volunteers, and friends like you:

-- We sponsored 130 students with another year of full scholarships, ensuring these students will have access to an education and the funds to cover textbooks and materials
+- Scholarship Program: We sponsored 80 students with another year of full scholarships, ensuring these students will have access to an education and the funds to cover textbooks and materials

-- With the help of the North Andaman Community Tourism Network (N-ACT), we responded to the needs of several new communities interested in using tourism as a tool for development.
+- Community Based Tourism: With the help of the North Andaman Community Tourism Network (N-ACT), we responded to the needs of several new communities interested in using tourism as a tool for development.

 As we reflect on our accomplishments and partnerships, we are extremely grateful — especially in these difficult times — for your continued support and interest in our pioneering work.